 There is nothing quite like the creativity of young people.
 It is full of energy, confidence and vibrancy, and it has the power to brighten lives.
 Creating art work with adults inspires conversation and evokes memories.
 Linking the youngest and oldest members of our communities builds valuable bridges.

 An extension of the intergenerational project ‘Cards for Vera’, funded by the EHDC Community Grant Scheme.
 I worked with 26 Year 5 and 6 children at Froxfield Primary School, and the residents of Downs House and Stroud House care homes, to make and exchange Christmas cards.

 Froxfield Primary School Mosaic

-This autumn I worked with the pupils at Froxfield Primary School to design and make a mosaic for the school playground.
+In autumn 2018 I worked with the pupils at Froxfield Primary School to design and make a mosaic for the school playground.
 The project was introduced in an assembly and children were asked to draw pictures to describe what makes their school a special place.
 Through workshop sessions we turned their ideas into a design, and all 103 children then worked together to cut and glue the glass tiles in place.

 Funded by a community grant from East Hants District Council

 Year 2 Art Club Rainbow

 The most beautiful rainbow has been gifted to Winton House Tearoom for permanent display.
 This is a celebration of the creativity of nine 6-7 year old artists who have attended after school Art Club at Petersfield Infant School.